austinjones/lifeline-rs/README.md

 })
 ```

-Or, if you have a fallible task:
+Or, if you have a fallible task, you can return `anyhow::Result<T>`.
+Anyhow is required to solve type inference issues.

 ```rust
 Self::try_task("greet", async move {